sjoseph11236/readium-review/react-redux-notes.md

   - A route is a combination of the URL and the component to be rendered at that URL.

 # The Router:
-  - For browser based projects the routers to use arr BrowserRuter and HashRouter
+  - For browser based projects the routers to use arr `<BrowserRouter> ` and `<HashRouter>`
-  - `<Browser router> `should be used when you have server that will handle dynamic requests.
+  - `<BrowserRouter> `should be used when you have server that will handle dynamic requests.
 It knows how to respond to any possible URI.
   - `<HashRouter>` should be used for a static website.